wilko90/Simply-Films/TESTING.md

 # As an unregistered user, I want to be able to view content on the site without having to register, so I can decide whether to make an account."

-### Benchmark - An unregistered user must be able to see all content posted by other logged in users without making an account.
+### Benchmark - An unregistered user must be able to see all content posted by other logged-in users without making an account.

 * Unregistered users have viewing access to all features across the website.
 * Unregistered users can view film cards that contain all the information of the specific film